 By Emer and Nils from Let’s Go Ireland

-Dublin, the capital city of Ireland, is a particularly charming city in wintertime that offers a wide array of must-see attractions and activities that will fill up your itinerary.
+Dublin, a must-have destination on any Ireland bucket list, is a particularly charming city in wintertime that offers a wide array of must-see attractions and activities that will fill up your itinerary.

 Admission is free to the Chester Beatty Library, where you will find incredible collections of fine art and manuscripts from all over the world.
-Other great options to add to your itinerary include the recently opened Museum of Literature Ireland and the Little Museum of Dublin, both of which offer fascinating insights into Ireland and Irish culture.
+Other great things to do in Dublin to add to your itinerary include the recently opened Museum of Literature Ireland and the Little Museum of Dublin, both of which offer fascinating insights into Ireland and Irish culture.

 To enjoy a bird’s-eye view of the city, head to the Gravity Bar in the Guinness Storehouse.
 For a unique festive atmosphere in the surroundings of a castle, stop by the delightful Christmas market in Dublin Castle, called Christmas at the Castle.